 Generic Name: nimodipine (Oral route)

-Not for intravenous or parenteral administration.
-Deaths and serious, life threatening adverse events have occurred when the contents of nimodipine capsules have been injected parenterally .
+Not for IV or parenteral administration.
+Deaths and serious, life-threatening adverse events have occurred when the contents of nimodipine capsules have been injected parenterally .

 Commonly used brand name(s)

 In the U.S.

 Therapeutic Class: Cardiovascular Agent

 Nimodipine is used to treat symptoms resulting from a ruptured blood vessel in the brain (subarachnoid hemorrhage).
 It works by increasing the blood flow to injured brain tissue.

 This medicine is available only with your doctor's prescription.